heptarch/heptarch.github.io/drafts/demon.md

 The ball grows larger and a constellation of twelve teardrops appears, dancing around it, Ellen thinks, like angels on the head of a pin.
-Or perhaps the pins themselves: the teardrops lengthen sharply inward and impale the ball along twelve evenly distributed axes.
+Or perhaps the pins themselves: the teardrops lengthen sharply inward and impale the ball along twelve symmetric axes.
 The whole figure convulses, pulsing and folding itself into new patchworks, like a dancing star.

 A daemonic shape, she concludes, grinning, and switches it off.